eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 on a server managed by the Relying Party.
 This interface may comply with the [Digital Credentials API], which is a browser API that is currently being standardised within the W3C.
-- The **WI-platform API** interface is a mechanism provided by the device's operating system that may implement the Digital Credentials API mechanism at OS level.
+- The **Wallet Instance-platform API** interface is a mechanism provided by the device's operating system that may implement the Digital Credentials API mechanism at OS level.
 There are however no current plans to standardise this interface on the level of the API calls.
 These calls will be specified in the developer